 Viewing time: 4 mins 46 secs

 The Write Question is a weekly video podcast all about writing.
 Today’s question?
-How to persuade students of the value of daily writing.
+How much is too much editing?
 If you have a question you’d like me to answer you can email me, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

-What’s the value of daily writing?
+How much is too much editing?
 That’s the topic I’m addressing today in The Write Question.
-I’m Daphne Gray-Grant, the Publication Coach, still in pandemic mode.
+I’m Daphne Gray-Grant, the Publication Coach.

-I have a question from Monique LaSalle, a professor based in Montreal, Canada.
-Here’s what she’s asked by email….
+I have a question from Gary Fishman, a writer based in New York City.
+Here’s what he’s asked by email…